ttntm/ttntm/src/pages/interests.md

 I really love cooking, and I've been interested in trying out new recipes since my late teenage years.
 Thankfully, that's a family thing and my wife loves it too.
 So much so, that we ended up building (and maintaining) our own {% ext "open source recipes collection", "https://recept0r.com" %} a couple of years ago.

-If I had to pick just one favorite food, it'd have to be pizza.
-I simply love making and eating that!
+If I had to pick just one favorite food, it'd have to be pizza - I simply love making and eating it!

 ### Whisky

-Focusing on Scotch Whisky is a rather recent interest, but one I really enjoy.
+Exploring Scotch Whisky is a rather recent interest, but one I really enjoy.
 You can find out more about this interest on my [Whisky page](/whisky/).

 ## The Rest